yt-dlp-rajiko

 If you're using pip/pipx, these should be verified automatically when you install.

-The source code is available via this site, github, or a tarball.
+The source code is available via github, or the source tarball that the build generates.

 If you'd prefer to be notified by email, you can use an RSS to email service.
 I've tested Feedrabbit and found it to work, but other options are available.
 Alternatively, shoot me a message with your email address and I'll work something out.